centro/versionable_api/README.md

 # VersionableApi

-VersionableApi is a small gem that hopefully helps you create versionable apis (initially in Rails).
+VersionableApi is a small gem that helps you create versionable apis (initially in Rails).

 # The Problem